harshada2576/SmartSprint-AI/docs/architecture/auth-provisioning.md

   clean.

 Safe under: callback refresh/retry, double-POST, network retry, OAuth retry.
-Limitation: two **concurrent** first-time POSTs could both pass the membership check before either inserts (no DB-level idempotency key links an auth identity to a single bootstrap org).
-The window is tiny and retries converge; see §7 for the optional Database-agent hardening.
+Concurrent first-time POSTs are reconciled in code (`provision-server.ts` steps 5–6): on membership-insert conflict the winner's existing membership is returned; post-insert, the earliest membership wins and a just-created loser org is best-effort deleted.
+No DB-level idempotency key links an auth identity to a single bootstrap org, so a brief duplicate-org window remains under true simultaneity; see §7 for the optional Database-agent hardening (partial unique index / advisory lock).

 Seeded users: if `public.users.email` already maps to a **different** id, provisioning throws `account_exists` and never merges or re-owns rows.
 Fresh